-So really I break down my practice like that, and Julia is the one who mentioned to do that when she showed us her Facebook live video of how she practiced.
-And really I focus quite a bit of my practice on the exercises that Julia has in her lessons, and only a little bit on repertoire.
+So really I break down my practice like that, and Julia is the one who mentioned doing that when she showed us her Facebook live video of how she practiced.
+And really I focus quite a bit of my practice on the exercises that Julia has in her lessons and only a little bit on repertoire.

-I feel if I can build my skill level with a solid foundation, learning repertoire will be that much more easy.
-I don’t have an offline teacher, just Julia, and so I pretty much follow her program with do diligence.
+I feel if I can build my skill level with a solid foundation, my learning repertoire will be that much easier.
+I don’t have an offline teacher, just Julia, and so I pretty much follow her program with due diligence.